-What you will find on this page are items that once appeared on my "Currents Topic Page."
-These topics are probably still valid for thought and consideration.
+Note: What you will find on this page are items that once appeared on my "Currents Topic Page."
+These topics are probably still valid for thought and consideration..

-Some more food for thought related to "parents known what's best for their children."
+Some more food for thought related to, "Parents know what's best for their children."

-We will put a parent in jail, or worst - take the children away, if the parent spanks a child; to be clear I mean spank, not beat -- a well placed smack on the bottom that does hurt but does no damage.
+We will put a parent in jail, or worst -- take the child away, if the parent spanks a child; to be clear, I mean spank, not beat -- a well-placed smack on the bottom, that does hurt but does no damage.
 Yet a parent that mentally abuses their child may be thought a good parent.
-The sad part is that the mentally abused child will carry their abuse the rest of their lives and may pass it on to their children.
+The sad part is that the mentally abused child will carry the abuse the rest of their lives and may pass it on to their children.
 Often these children lead a very depressed life and sometime commit suicide.
-What about the parent that cause their child to be obese by over feeding and using food as a reward.
-Parent that smoke in the house or car where they subject their children to secondhand smoke.
+What about the parent that causes their child to be obese by over feeding and using food as a reward.
+Parent that smoke in the house or car, where they subject their children to secondhand smoke.

-On June 27, 2006, Admiral Richard Carmona, The US Surgeon General, declared the debate is over, "Secondhand Smoke" harm non-smokes.
-Presenting his find in 670 page report.
-Some statistics reported in The San Diego Union-Tribune, June 28, 2006, indicated that 20.9% of adults smoke, 49,000 premature deaths were attributed to secondhand smoke, 400 sudden infant death syndrome were caused by secondhand smoke, and one in five children are routinely exposed to secondhand smoke.
-These parent know what's best for their kids.
-Yeah, right!
-The Surgeon General urged state and local government to ban smoking in public.
-How about some laws to protect children from parent that know what's best.
+On June 27, 2006, Admiral Richard Carmona, The US Surgeon General, declared the debate is over, "Secondhand Smoke" harms non-smokers.
+He presented these findings in a 670 page report.
+Some statistics reported in The San Diego Union-Tribune, June 28, 2006, indicated that 20.9% of adults smoke, 49,000 premature deaths were attributed to secondhand smoke, 400 sudden infant death syndromes were caused by secondhand smoke, and one in five children are routinely exposed to secondhand smoke.
+These parents know what's best for their kids.
+Yeah right!
+The Surgeon General urged state and local governments to ban smoking in public.
+How about some laws to protect children from parents that know what's best.

 August 2006: A recent study (2006) determine that a graduate from a good college or university was equally as likely to be successful in business as a graduate from an "elite" university.
-Essentially, rising to the top is more dependent on a persons ability than on what school they attended.
-Parents that drive their kids, from an early age, before they even know what the kids desires are or what they're capable of, is another indicator of wanting what they think is best, but not necessarily knowing what's best.
+Essentially, rising to the top is more dependent on a persons' ability than on what school they attended.
+Parents that drive their kids, from an early age, before they even know what the child's desires are or what they're capable of, is another indicator of wanting what they think is best, but not necessarily knowing what's best.
 What's important to parents, may not be important to a child once they've grown up.
-There are over two million runaways in America I wonder how many of them were driven to it by parents that know what's best.
-Parent's need to encourage and guide – not choose or coerce, as do parents that know what's best for their kids.
+At this writing, there were over two million runaways in America; I wonder how many of them were driven to it by parents that know what's best.
+Parents need to encourage and guide – not choose or coerce, as do parents that know what's best for their kids.

 In the "letters to the editor" section, July 12, 2006, there were three letters under the headline, "adding to debate over the cross."